Murazor-byte/Elements/source/Notes.md

 **Ion**: is an electrically charged particle produced by either removing electrons from a neutral atom to give a positive ion or adding electrons to a neutral atom to give a negative ion

+**Charge**: is the number of protons minus the number of electrons

+All (if not most) elements have the same charge except for transition metals.
+To identify the charge of a transition metal, look at its accompanying elemnt in its compound to neutral the total charge (FeCl3 mean Fe has a positive 3 charge)

 **Reactants**: a substance that takes part in and undergoes change during a reaction **Products**: species formed from chemical reactions

+**Ionic Compounds**
+Are very common compounds such as (NO3) which have inidivualized names

 **Molecular Fomula**: representation of a molecule that uses chemical symbols to indicate the types of atoms followed by subscripts to show the number of atoms of each type in the molecule.